fabioc9675/ICTP_SOC_Course/Clases/Dia_04.md

 ![1700737552776](image/Dia_04/1700737552776.png)

 With this, it is possible to make a Ethernet connection with the Hardware and transmit data using the Ethernet capabilities.

+---

+The implementation was made in the laboratory using the instructions provided in the class section.

+# UDMA Laboratory

+Use ComBlock, FreeRTOS and UDMA works works like an interface between python in PC and the FPGA Hardware